theRealAph/ScopeLocals/README.md

 incarnation of `X` that is used when code performs a field access (`X.get()`) depends on the thread which is executing the code.

-A scope local acquires (we say: _is bound to_) a value on entry to a scope; when that scope terminates, the previous value (or none) is restored.
-In this case, the scope of `X`'s binding is the duration of the Lambda invoked by `run()`.
+An extent local acquires (we say: _is bound to_) a value on entry to a extent; when that extent terminates, the previous value (or none) is restored.
+In this case, the extent of `X`'s binding is the duration of the Lambda invoked by `run()`.

-One useful way to think of scope locals is as invisible, effectively final, parameters that are passed through every method invocation.
+One useful way to think of extent locals is as invisible, effectively final, parameters that are passed through every method invocation.
-These parameters will be accessible within the dynamic scope of a scope local's binding operation (the set of methods invoked within the binding scope, and any methods invoked transitively by them).
+These parameters will be accessible within the exxtent of a extent local's binding operation (the set of methods invoked within the binding extent, and any methods invoked transitively by them).

 ```
-  // Declare scope locals x and y
+  // Declare extent locals x and y
-  static final ScopeLocal<MyType> x = ScopeLocal.newInstance();
+  static final ExtentLocal<MyType> x = ExtentLocal.newInstance();
-  static final ScopeLocal<MyType> y = ScopeLocal.newInstance();
+  static final ExtentLocal<MyType> y = ExtentLocal.newInstance();

   ... much later

   {
-    ScopeLocal.where(x, expr1)
+    ExtentLocal.where(x, expr1)
               .where(y, expr2)
               .run(() -> ... code that uses x.get() and y.get() ...);